'Dead Glaze Bubbles' as an Advanced Age Sign

 As it takes a very long time for bubbles to reach this stage, this can be a sign that the glaze is really old, usually several hundred years.

 Please note however, that at present it is not quite possible yet to tell for sure from what era or period a glaze with dead bubbles is; it is only an indication that the item IS old or antique.
-(There is still further research needed.
-Each glaze type may be different.)
+There is also a difference in colour.
+Some are light brown, dark brown or appear completely black.
+It is assumed that these are different age stages.
+However, there is still further research needed.
+Each glaze type is different.

 The above enlargement of a glaze shows that glazes are not simple structures.
 This item is hundreds of years old and shows not only bubbles, but also other age signs.